-Top Haunted Hotels across Texas
+Top Haunted Hotels in Texas

-The Sheraton Gunter Hotel
+The Gunter Hotel in San Antonio

 The Haunted Hotels of Galveston

-The Hurricane of 1900 blew ashore during the night, leaving piles of descruction at the break of dawn.
+The Hurricane of 1900 blew ashore during the night, leaving piles of destruction at the break of dawn.
 It is estimated that at least 6,000 people died.
 For this reason, Galveston remains one of the most haunted cities in Texas.

 After the popular Beach Hotel burned to the ground, the Hotel Galvez replaced it in 1911.
 Named after the city’s namesake, Bernardo de Galvez, it’s the Grand Dame of the Seawall and an excellent choice for guests who want luxurious appointments along with a ghostly past.

-According to local lore, the haunting of the Galvez is based more on urban folklore that documented experience.
+According to local lore, the haunting of the Galvez is based more on urban folklore than documented experience.
 Though the tale of the Love Lorn Lady looking for her lost love still continues to circulate.

 With Gulf of Mexico views, the palm-flanked drive leads guests back to a more gracious era with period furnishings and generous common spaces.
 The outdoor pool area offers ample room for lounging.
 The hotel serves one of the top Sunday brunches in Texas in its historic lobby.